 If you require care and cannot be seen face-to-face, your physical therapist may offer services furnished via telehealth as an option.

 - Telehealth is the delivery of treatments or services remotely using electronic information and telecommunication technologies such as audio and video.
 You also may hear the term "telerehabilitation," which refers specifically to physical therapist, occupational therapist, and speech therapist services delivered remotely.

 - Telehealth services may be delivered in real time (that is, a live session) using audio-video technologies, or not in real time, using messaging and recorded video or images.

-- Real-time telehealth allows you to engage in an actual therapy session with your PT or PTA in your own home through a “face-to-face” audio-video connection.
+- Real-time telehealth allows you to engage in an actual therapy session with your physical therapist or physical therapist assistant in your own home through a "face-to-face" audio-video connection.